yoann-dufresne/cbd/README.md

 ```
 cmake . & make -j
 ```
+after compilation you have 2 executable you can use(the other 2 are not documented and have testing purpose but feel free to check the source code in the apps rep if you want to use them)

+first it is serializer that build the CBD and serialize to a file

+the second is timerequest that take a serialized CBD object and some parameter to test the speed of the execution

 otherwise if you want to use the library in you project you can add cbd as a submodule with :
 ```
 git submodule add https://github.com/yoann-dufresne/cbd